Gianni-GS/IMAD5112A1-Assignment/README.md

 https://github.com/Gianni-GS/IMAD5112A1-Assignment.git

 #Referencing
+My app was made using Kotlin in Android Studio.

-Figure 1: Abstract blue gradient wallpaper with curved shapes (Source: Freepik)
+Figure 1: Abstract blue gradient wallpaper with curved shapes (Source: Freepik).

 Colour of the buttons (Programming Guru, 2022)

-Shape of the buttons (Programming Guru,2022)
+Shape of the buttons (Programming Guru, 2022)

 Border around the buttons (Stevdza-San, 2019)